loginom/loginom-help-en-omegat/data/processors/transformation/java-script/console.md

 **assert([assertion, msg1 , ..., msgN])**

 - assertion means any boolean expression.
-If the expression is false, the error message is directed to the console.
+If the expression is false, the error message is output to the console.
 - msg1...msgN means a list of the JavaScript objects to be displayed.
 The string representation of these objects will be combined in the order specified in the list.
-It will be directed to the console.
+It will be output to the console.

 It shows the error message, if the first parameter = `false`.
 Otherwise, the message is not shown.